Project-Reload/Reload-Backend/README.md

 * [zvivsp](https://github.com/zvivsp) - For creating the graphics
 * [joaco](https://github.com/ojotaa0124) - For helping with CloudStorage and responses stuff
 * [VoxyB89](https://github.com/VoxyB89) - For adding https/ssl support
-* [xLoigi](https://github.com/xLoigi) - For helping with some files and support a creator stuff
+* [xLoigi](https://github.com/xLoigi) - For helping with some files and support a creator stuff and for creating Caldera Service
 * [PRO100KatYT](https://github.com/PRO100KatYT) - For helping with some .json files
 * [Marvelco](https://github.com/MarvelcoOGFN) - For helping with Battle passes (s11 - s14, s16) and for camp fire xp on 11.31
 * [ironweb10](https://github.com/ironweb10) - For helping with Battle passes (s15, s19 and s20)